waku-org/docs.waku.org/docs/overview/concepts/peer-discovery.md

 ## Predefined Nodes

 Waku applications have the flexibility to embed bootstrap node addresses directly into their codebase.
-Developers can opt to use either the [predefined nodes by Status](https://github.com/waku-org/js-waku/blob/master/packages/core/src/lib/predefined_bootstrap_nodes.ts#L45) or [operate a node](/guides/nodes-and-sdks#operate-a-waku-node) per their preference.
+Developers can opt to use either the [predefined nodes by Status](https://github.com/waku-org/js-waku/blob/master/packages/core/src/lib/predefined_bootstrap_nodes.ts#L45) or [run a node](/guides/nodes-and-sdks#run-a-waku-node) per their preference.

 #### Pros